qunm00/software-engineer-challenge/SOLUTION.md

 ## Assumptions

 - The only input user can enter to the program is a wikipedia link.
 Thus, user can't choose which table and which column to graph.
+- First row indicates the data type of the column.
+If the first row is numeric, then data type of the column is numeric.
+Thus, any following rows are not numeric, it will be dropped.
+If the first row is not numeric, then data type of the column is not numeric.
+Column will be skipped.

 ## Usage